 Stage 6: Severe Cognitive Decline

-In stage 6, severe impairment is seen in the individuals with Dementia.
-They cannot communicate and have trouble understanding or responding to simple questions like remembering their names.
+In stage 6, severe impairment is seen in individuals with Dementia.
+They cannot communicate and have trouble understanding or responding to simple questions, like remembering their names.
 However, they may also face mobility issues, making walking or moving more challenging.
+Many individuals start showing “sub-stages” of decline.

 Stage 7: Very Severe Cognitive Decline